muratk3n/thirdwave/en/tweets/2019/week29.md

 "@Nlitsardopoulos

-For the first time in recent memory a small hurricane hit Greece this year... large temperature differences typically not seen in Mediteraneo are increasingly the new normal."
+For the first time in recent memory a small hurricane hit Greece this year... large temperature differences typically not seen in Mediterane are increasingly the new normal."

 *2019-7-15 14:0:56*